leighajarett/bigquery-guide.github.io/pages/2_bigquery_internals/query_execution.md

 ## Combining Data: Understanding JOINs

-One of the powerful abilities of SQL is the ability to combine data to understand relationships and correlate information from different sources.
+One of powerful attribute of SQL is the ability to combine data to understand relationships and correlate information from different sources.
 Much of the JOIN syntax is about expressing how that data should be combined, and how to handle  mismatched data.

 But BigQuery needs to figure out how to actually execute it.
 Because BigQuery came about to help solve the large data processing needs of Google itself - large scale joins were one of the first concerns for the query engine.